exasol/bucketfs-client/doc/user_guide/user_guide.md

 certificate=/path/to/cert.crt
 ```

-Using this configuration file the command line
+Using this configuration file, the command line
 ```shell
 bfsc cp foo.jar bfs://1.2.3.4:8888/simba/drivers/foo.jar
 ```
-... can then be abbreviated to:
+… can then be abbreviated to:
 ```shell
 bfsc cp foo.jar bfs:/drivers
 ```